Previous members of the group

 Jeremy Huff

-Jeremy Huff was born in Toronto, Canada.
-He grew up in Picton, Ontario, where he worked with his father, Thomas Huff, at The Reptile Breeding Foundation and later at a public exhibit of live reptiles, amphibians and invertebrates called The Exotarium.
-He started his undergraduate degree at Simon Fraser University, Vancouver, British Columbia, and is presently completing it at Rutgers University, New Jersey.
-Huff’s main research interest is the systematics of the whip scorpions (Thelyphonida).
-He volunteered in the Division of Invertebrate Zoology assisting with the upkeep of the Arachnid and Myriapod Collections from 2003–2007.
-He also worked part-time at the AMNH for Dr. Kimberly Russell photographing spiders for her project, SPIDA.
+Jeremy began working as a Scientific Assistant in the Division of Invertebrate Zoology in 2007.
+His main research interest is the systematics of the whip scorpions (Thelyphonida).
 Huff has extensive field experience collecting arachnids in Belize, Cameroon, Costa Rica, Dominican Republic, French Guiana, Grand Cayman, Guatemala, Guinea-Bissau, Guyana, Malaysia, Martinique, Mexico, Senegal, South Africa and the southwestern USA.
-He has done 10 field trips to date for the AMNH and has collected several thousand specimens and discovered many new species.
+He did 10 field trips for the AMNH and has collected several thousand specimens and discovered many new species.

 Randy Mercurio